EPFL-ENAC/vita-app/analysis/README.md

 	"keys": [string, string, ...],
 }
 ```
 By default, each key will be attributed to the regex capture groups in their appearing order.
-To change the capture groups corresponding to each key, add a `dataOrder` value.
+To change the capture groups corresponding to each key, add a `dataOrder` value (a list of integers).
 For example:
 ```
 {
 	...